-You probably heard that in recent days the last male northern white rhino died at March 19th, 2018.
-It’s been reported on the news and many famous people or your friends even shared this sad news on their social media pages so let me too talk about tis very important issue.
+You probably heard that in recent days the last male northern white rhino died on March 19th, 2018.
+It’s been reported on the news and many famous people or your friends even shared this sad news on their social media pages so let me talk about this very important issue.

 Rhino in the photo above was called Sudan and he died of old age at 45 years.
-Important part of every sentence you read about Sudan is that he was the LAST MALE of his species.
+An important part of every sentence you read about Sudan is that he was the LAST MALE of his species.
 There are 2 more female rhinos – Sudan’s daughter Najin and her daughter Fatu.
-They were all at Ol pejeta conservancy in Kenya where they moved from Czech republic Dvur Kralove Zoo – region where I currently live, study and work.
+They were all at Ol pejeta conservancy in Kenya where they moved from the Czech republic Dvur Kralove Zoo – region where I currently live, study, and work.

 In 1900 there were around 2000-3000 rhinos in the world.
 Right now we have 2.

 I would hate to talk to you about the birds and the bees here so I’m just gonna assume you know that for reproduction you need both female and male from the species and currently we have only females left.
 I think you see the problem here.